How your Apple, WearOS, and Fitbit smartwatch can help track your coronavirus symptoms

-The Apple Watch can’t take your temperature.
+We're all concerned about diagnosing the Coronavirus, so it's a shame Apple Watch can’t take our temperatures.
 Neither can an WearOS smartwatch or the Fitbit Versa.
 During a time when more people than ever are concerned about having a fever, it’s a shortcoming that seems particularly glaring.

 But that doesn’t mean wearable devices are powerless to help in the fight against COVID-19.
-Just like your smartwatch’s heart-rate monitor can alert you to possible warning signs of atrial fibrillation or sleep apnea, it can also track warning signs that might signal you have the flu or worse—if you know where to look.
+Just like your smartwatch’s heart-rate monitor can alert you to possible warning signs of atrial fibrillation or sleep apnea, it can also spot warning signs that might signal your body is fighting a flu-like infection—if you know where to look.

 Monitor your heart rate

 App maker Cardiogram pushed an update to its Apple Watch and WearOS apps last week that adds a new stat that shows average beats per minute during sleep.
-As it turns out, tracking fluctuations in your heart rate during sleep is an important way to see if your body is fighting a viral infection like COVID-19.
+As it turns out, tracking fluctuations in your heart rate during sleep could signal that your body is fighting a viral infection like COVID-19.

 Cardiogram co-founder Johnson Hsieh discovered the correlation after tracking his BPM during a bout with the seasonal flu in January.
 He noticed that his normal sleeping heart rate was about 10 beats per minute higher while his body was fighting the virus and returned to normal as his sickness subsided.
 The higher BPM was also evident during other parts of the day, but sleep is where it’s easier to spot.

-“A pretty clear signal in your heart rate when you have symptoms that would otherwise be measured exclusively by a thermometer,” said Harish Kilaru, director of business development at Cardiogram.
+“A pretty clear signal in your heart rate when you have symptoms that would otherwise be measured exclusively by a thermometer,” said Harish Kilaru, head of product at Cardiogram.
 “When your body is fighting an infection, both your sleeping BPM and your resting BPM are higher.”

 Since Cardiogram is still studying how BPM correlates to viruses and other illnesses, it won’t be part of its UCSF partnership studies users can opt into, nor will it actively alert you to these types of fluctuations in your sleeping BPM.
 As Kilaru explained, other factors (such as consuming alcohol) can also lead to an increase in resting BPM, so it’s not an exact science just yet.
-But short of taking your temperature five times a day, it’s a one way to stay on top of possible coronavirus symptoms.
+While Cardiogram still recommends taking your temperature and consulting your physician with any concerns, heart-rate monitoring is one more way to stay on top of possible coronavirus symptoms.

 “I think there’s a lot of potential here because we have seen a connection between these symptoms and your heart rate,” Kilaru said.

-Note: This article has been updated with comment from Fitbit.